martinpfannemueller/REACT/Configuration_File_Options.md

 * **claferFile** (String): Path to an AOS file (Clafer specification).
 This file is automatically loaded on startup of the component.
 * **componentModelFile** (String): Path to a TSS file (UML XML).
 This file is automatically loaded on startup of the component.

-The filename of the config file of a Knowledge component must be like this `manta.KnowledgeElement-<YOUR_NAME>.cfg`
+The filename of the config file of a Knowledge component must be like this `react.KnowledgeElement-<YOUR_NAME>.cfg`

 ## Sensor Component